Paul Chaplo: Flyin’ High Over The Texas Plains

 AB: You’ve had several prestigious exhibits and are in the permanent collections of major museums What is your favorite paper?

-PC: Red River Paper Palo Duro Smooth Rag 310 exclusively.
+PC: Red River Paper Palo Duro Softgloss Rag exclusively.
 I absolutely love its surface.
 It feels contemporary while echoing the look of a traditional darkroom print— all while having a coating that can handle the fine detail of my aerial landscape photographs.

 AB: I suppose, then, that it also has archival qualities?